-Milestone Summary Key Milestone Milestone Due Date Milestone Status Comments Develop DOT Implementation Guidance Q4 In progress A draft of DOT One Federal Decision guidance has been circulated for OA review.
-We anticipate a final document by end of Q4.
-Review DOT guidance and training materials to ensure incorporation of the One Federal Decision Process Q4 In progress DOT is reviewing existing guidance documents and training to determine what updates are needed to reflect One Federal Decision.
+Milestone Summary Key Milestone Milestone Due Date Milestone Status Comments Develop DOT Implementation Guidance Q4 In progress DOT is making revisions and adding additional details so the guidance better aligns with the OMB Accountability guidance released on September 27, 2018.
+A final version is expected to be published in Q1 of FY19.
+Review DOT guidance and training materials to ensure incorporation of the One Federal Decision Process Q4 Complete DOT has reviewed the guidance and training materials and determined updates may be needed to the NEPA Order.
+Any guidance documents that are updated in the future as well as new guidance will be incorporated into the One Federal Decision as appropriate.
 Federal Dashboard Updated to reflect DOT current projects and timetables.
-Q4 In progress DOT will work with OAs to ensure all applicable projects are posted to the federal dashboard and project schedules are updated
+Q4 Ongoing DOT will work with OAs to ensure all applicable projects are posted to the federal dashboard and project schedules are updated